cran/DatastreamDSWS2R/README.md

 # DatastreamDSWS2R
 Functions and a R5 class that allows data to be downloaded and uploaded to the Refinitiv Datastream database via the DSWS server.
-Refinitiv Datastream is a rich database of financial information and details are available at <https://developers.refinitiv.com/en>.
+Refinitiv Datastream is a rich database of financial information.
 You need to have a Datastream subscription and a username/password to use this package.

+The package is installed using:

+    install.packages("DatastreamDSWS2R")

-The package can be installed using:
+The development version of the package can be installed using:

     require(devtools)
     install_github(“CharlesCara/DatastreamDSWS2R”)